rahulgupta-nitjsr/ScreenTimeBalance_App/memory-bank/Progress.md

 - **Dynamic Algorithm Framework** - JSON-driven configuration with safe fallbacks and version tracking
 - **Low-Friction Habit Entry UX** - Redesigned manual entry workflow ready for development
 - **Visualization System** - Reusable donut/arc gauge components planned for home and progress screens
-- **Automated Testing** - 100% automated testing with zero manual intervention
+- **Automated Testing** - 100% automated testing with zero manual intervention for implemented features
 - **Quality Gates** - Strict pass rate requirements for feature completion

 ### 🚀 Ready for Next Phase
-The project is now ready to proceed to **Phase 5: Development** with:
+The project is now in the **User Review and Monitoring Phase** with:
-- Complete design system and wireframes
-- Comprehensive feature specifications
-- Privacy-compliant data handling framework
-- Cross-platform technology stack planning
-- Performance and security requirements
+- All features implemented and thoroughly tested
+- Successful APK build and installation on Android device
-- **Comprehensive testing framework with 180 automated test cases**
+- Comprehensive testing framework with 180 automated test cases
-- **Feature-driven development strategy with 16 features across 8 iterations**
+- All documentation updated to reflect latest status

 ---